TrueConnectivityLtd/lambda-ecs-tasks/README.md

 The following CloudFormation template snippet demonstrates creating the Lambda function, along with supporting CloudWatch Logs and IAM role resources.

-> Note this snippet assumes you have an ECS Cluster resource called `ApplicationCluster` and a target group called `ApplicationTargetGroup`, which is used to constrain the IAM privileges assigned to the Lambda function.
+> Note this snippet assumes you have an ECS Cluster resource called `ApplicationCluster`, which is used to constrain the IAM privileges assigned to the Lambda function.

 Note that the required permissions for this function include: